How does Rest Less make money

 It’s usually extremely busy during the summer months, so why not skip the crowds and take a trip in January instead?

-Alternatively, if Kynance Cove is too far away from you, there are plenty of other fantastic stargazing spots to enjoy across the UK.
+Alternatively, if Kynance Cove is too far away for you, there are plenty of other fantastic stargazing spots to enjoy across the UK.
+Check out our article, 10 best stargazing destinations in the UK, for ideas on where to go.
 And for guidance on what to look out for, our introduction to stargazing is worth a read.

 6. Celebrate Hen Galan, North Pembrokeshire

-While the rest of us celebrate the New Year on 1st January, for those in Cwm Gwaun, a small wooded valley near Fishguard, Pembrokeshire, ‘Hen Galan’ falls on 13th January.
-In Welsh, hen means ‘old’ and calan means ‘first day of the month’.
+While the rest of us celebrate the New Year on 1st January, for those in Cwm Gwaun, a small wooded valley near Fishguard, Pembrokeshire, ‘Hen Galan’ falls on 14th January.
+In Welsh, hen means ‘old’, and calan means ‘first day of the month’.

 When the ancient Julian calendar was formally abolished in 1752 and replaced with the Gregorian calendar, the people of Gwaun Valley resisted the change – a tradition kept alive to this day.